milenap11/Nomad-nest/README.md

 - As a remote worker who likes to travel, I want to easily find recommended destinations by digital nomads like myself, along with relevant information.
 - As a remote worker who likes to travel, I want to read opinions by digital nomads who have traveled to the destinations before myself.
-- As a remote worker who likes to travel, I want to share my thoughts on my experience in one of the recommended destiantions.
+- As a remote worker who likes to travel, I want to share my thoughts on my experience in one of the recommended destinations.

 <!-- ## :triangular_flag_on_post: Unsolved Problems & Hurdles